beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 <script src="https://gist.github.com/1258210.js?file=gistfile1.py"></script>

-In general, the target distribution is going to be a function of both the parameters and the observed data - possibly a very complicated function.
-All of these details can matter quite a bit when you're trying to improve the performance of your sampler (by coming up with better proposals, for example), but for now we'll keep things simple.
+While Metropolis sampling can be used in many applications, it is very commonly applied in **Bayesian statistical inference**.
+In this setting, the target distribution is usually the **posterior distribution** on the model parameters.
+That is, the space that we are searching through, denoted by `x` in the pseudocode above, corresponds to the parameters of the model.
+The target distribution is therefore a function of the observed data and the prior distribution on those parameters.

-FIXME The meaning of the target distribution
+The proposal distribution is the most interesting aspect of the Metropolis sampler.
+As long as some very general requirements are obeyed, the proposal distribution can be anything and the sampler will be guaranteed to explore the entire target distribution if it is run long enough.
+But the key phrase there is *if it is run long enough* -- a sampler with a poorly-chosen proposal scheme will take until the end of time to sample from even a simple target distribution.

-FIXME The meaning of the proposal distribution
+In a Metropolis sampler, the proposal distribution must be *symmetric* -- i.e., the probability of moving from `x` to `x*` must be the same as moving from `x*` to `x`.
+The normal distribution centered on the

-FIXME Requirements on the target and proposal to ensure correctness
+Code for a simple but complete Metropolis sampler is [here](https://github.com/beaucronin/npblog_code/blob/master/examples/metropolis.py).
+In the next section, we'll take a look at the output of that sampler, as plotted with some [simple matplotlib commands](https://github.com/beaucronin/npblog_code/blob/master/examples/make_metropolis_plots.py).

 ## Running the sampler and looking at the output
-We'll start the sampler at (0, 0) and run it for 10 steps:
+First, we'll start the sampler at (0, 0) and run it for 10 steps:

 ![image](img/metropolis/out_1.png)